![]() |

 The Macedonian Lion, like the Macedonian Sun is yet another oldest European symbol that still survives as cultural symbol of the Macedonians.
 Lions used to dwell around Macedonia and the ancient historians have recorded this.
 The lion hunt was popular among the Macedonians and lion hunt scenes have found their place in the Macedonian art.
 The famous mozaic below depects a nude Macedonian warrior wearing the traditional Macedonian hat kausia (so well documented by the ancient historians as another very important Macedonian national insignia), during a lion hunt.

-Detail from an ancient Macedonian Mosaic (3rd century BC)
+Lion Hunt Ancient Macedonian Mosaic (3rd century BC)

 The Macedonian kings also wore the lion's skin.
 Below is a coin with the face of Alexander the Great, depicting the king with the lion's scalp on his head.

-Alexander the Great wearing Lion's Scalp On August 2, 338 BC, the Macedonians defeated the Greeks at Chaeronea in central Greece and conquered their country.
-On the battlefiled they erected an impressive sculpture of a proud-standing lion.
+On August 2, 338 BC, the Macedonians defeated the Greeks at Chaeronea in central Greece and conquered their country.
+On the battlefield they erected an impressive sculpture of a proud-standing lion.
 The same lion sculpture is also found in the Macedonian city of Amphipolis.

 The Macedonian Lion overlooking the battlefield of Greek defeat at Chaeronea

+The Lion continued to be a Macedonian symbol even after the destruction of the Macedonian Empire and Kingdom in 168 BC.
 In the course of the Middle Ages and in later periods the name of Macedonia can be found both in heraldry and itinerary literature.
 Macedonia is mentioned for the first time in the 1595 Korenich-Neorich rolls of arms, where the coat of arms of Macedonia is included among those of eleven other countries.
 As noted in detail by Aleksandar Matkovski, under the coat of arms is written "Macedonia", while above the arms in Cyrillic script is "Cimeri makedonske zemle" (the Coat of Arms of the Macedonian country).
 In the Korenich-Neorich rolls of arms, Macedonian arms are presented along with those of Croatia, Dalmatia, Bulgaria, Bosnia, the Duchagyni, and Kastrioti; in the 152 coats of arms depicted, the Macedonian coat of arms with the inscription "Macedonia" is included twice.
 The same rolls of arms includes the arms of King Dushan or of his son Urosh.
 This is a complex coat of arms, presenting these kings as symbols of the unity of the South Slavs and including the arms of nine Balkan regions: Macedonia, Bosnia, Dalmatia, Croatia, the coastal countries, Slavonia, Bulgaria, Serbia and Rascia.
 Note that Macedonia is presented as a separate region.

 The